nebari-dev/nebari-docs/docs/docs/references/advanced-configuration.md

 QHub will refuse to deploy if it doesn't contain the same version as that of the `qhub` command.

-Typically, you can upgrade the qhub-config.yaml file itself using the [`qhub upgrade` command](../admin_guide/upgrade.md).
+Typically, you can upgrade the qhub-config.yaml file itself using the [`qhub upgrade` command].
 This will update image numbers, plus updating qhub_version to match the installed version of `qhub`, as well as any other bespoke changes required.

 ## JupyterHub